 You will need to click the Continue button at the bottom of the Roth Conversion page (as seen in the screenshot above).
 The next screen will be the confirmation page.
-Simply review the information then submit.
-The conversion will be official, though it may take some time for the conversion to actually happen, especially if you have securities in your Traditional IRA that need to be closed out.
+Simply review the information, then submit it.
+The conversion will be official, though it may take some time for the conversion to happen, especially if you have securities in your Traditional IRA that need to be closed out.

-It’s also best to make sure there are no pending transfers, trades, or other actions within the account you are converting to a Roth IRA.
+It’s also best to ensure there are no pending transfers, trades, or other actions within the account you are converting to a Roth IRA.